 Rocket League is a high-powered hybrid of arcade-style soccer and vehicular mayhem with easy-to-understand controls and fluid, physics-driven competition.
-It's an indie racing game developed and distributed by Psyonix LLC in 2015.
+It's an indie racing game developed and published by Psyonix LLC in 2015.
 Rocket League includes casual and competitive Online Matches, a fully-featured offline Season Mode, special “Mutators” that let you change the rules entirely, hockey and basketball-inspired Extra Modes, and more than 500 trillion possible cosmetic customization combinations.

 System requirements for desktop computers as stated by the developer.
-Updated on June 25, 2020.
+Updated on May 13, 2021.

 The system requirements are quite high, and a gaming PC with a new graphics processing unit is required for successfully running Rocket League®.
 GeForce GTX 1060 or better GPU is needed.

 Most gaming PCs meet the RAM requirement of 8gb, though 4gb is enough to meet the minimum requirements.

 Also, note that at least 20gb of hard drive space is required, which has to be noted if you install many games.